-During the summer term prior to a child's entry into the Reception year, the following procedures have been put into place to ensure successful transition.
+During the summer term prior to a child's entry into the Reception year, the following steps have been put into place to ensure successful transition.

-- Parents are invited to a meeting to ensure they know about school procedures and allocation of classes. - EYFS teachers will endeavour to visit children at their pre-school setting and/or speak with each child's Key Person within their setting. - Parents and children are welcomed to school to take part in our 'stay and play' sessions - Children are visited at home by their new teacher, creating an important link between home and school. - During the summer holidays parents are encouraged to complete scrap book with their child entitled 'My Story'.
-It is used during the Autumn term to support transition and to inform planning. - Children receive a letter sent to their home during the summer holidays, reminding them of their visit to school and welcoming them into the MTGS community. - In September the children are invited to visit their Reception class to visit their new teacher. - Children requiring extra support will be offered additional visits regardless of their setting.
+- Parents are invited to a meeting to ensure they know about school procedures and allocation of classes. - EYFS teachers will endeavour to visit children at their pre-school setting and/or speak with each child's Key Person within their setting. - Parents and children are welcomed to school to take part in our 'stay and play' sessions - Children are visited at home by their new teacher, creating an important link between home and school. - During the summer holidays parents are encouraged to complete a booklet with their child entitled 'My Story'.
+It is used during the autumn term to support transition. - In September the children have their final 'stay and play' on the first day of term.
+They then begin school on the next day. - Any families of children that have been identified as requiring extra support will be contacted and a plan put in place to support their transition.